SubhanRaj/SubhanRaj/README.md

 - 🌱 I’m currently learning more about Flutter and Python
 - 👯 Working on different Astronomy Projects in collabration with NASA and ESO.
 - 🤔 Doing B. Tech CSE.
-- 💬 I can tell you about the never ending Cosmos, Most loved Physics, PC Builds, Harwares and the digital stuffs I deal with.
+- 💬 I can tell you about the never ending Cosmos, Most loved Physics, PC Builds, Hardware and the digital stuffs I deal with.
-- 📫 How to reach me: [Twitter - @SubhanRaj](https://twitter.com/SubhanRaj2002) , [Instagram - @masterofcosmos](https://instagram.com/masterofcosmos)
+- 📫 How to reach me: Twitter - [@SubhanRaj](https://twitter.com/SubhanRaj2002) , Instagram - [@masterofcosmos](https://instagram.com/masterofcosmos)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love CS but can't live without Physics.